For many women, having too much estrogen (estrogen dominance) is like strapping our hormones into the front car of a rollercoaster!

 In the Northeast, dandelions are plentiful in late Spring and early Summer and can be found at your grocery store or farmer’s market.

-When I cook them up, I like to keep the process simple and fast so I get as many nutrients as possible while pulling out most of the bitterness.Print
+When I cook them up, I like to keep the process simple and fast so I get as many nutrients as possible while pulling out the bitterness.Print

 - 1 Bunch Organic Dandelion Greens